 What To Think About Before Starting?

 Your business will need three main building blocks to start a Google Ads campaign.
 First, you will want your website built and ready to convert traffic into customers.
-Your website does not have to be perfect yet, just good enough to get your name out there and sell your vision.
+Your website can be flawed, just good enough to get your name out there and sell your vision.
 Second, you will want to make a plan that answers vital questions about what you want to achieve and what aspects of your business you want to promote.
 What does a successful advert look like to your company?
-Do you want increased sales, lead generation, website traffic, or in-person traffic through your store?
-No matter your goals, Google Ads has recommendations that make starting a campaign easy.
-Lastly, you will need to have a Google account to set up your Google Ads account.
+Do you want increased sales, lead generation, website, or in-person traffic through your store?
+No matter your goals, Google Ads recommends starting a campaign quickly.
+Lastly, you must have a Google account to set up your Ads account.

 Types of Campaigns

 In terms of text advertisements, there is the primary “Search” advert.
 This advert appears at the top of a Google search before all the other results.
 The positives of this type of this advert are that people who see your advert are already looking for something similar and are more easily enticed to visit your website now that they are ready to purchase.
 The negatives are this might seem less trustworthy than other search results and not very organic.
-Next, the “Display” advert shows up on other websites as people are browsing the web.
-The display can be static-text or dynamic-text.
+Next, the “Display” advert appears on other websites as people browse the web.
+The display can be static-text or dynamic text.
 This can make your advert seem organic or more relatable on a site they already know and love.
-The negatives are that people are more likely to click the advert by accident, resulting in your business paying for someone else’s mistake.
+The negatives are that people are more likely to accidentally click the advert, resulting in your business paying for someone else’s mistake.

 The last type of advert is an adaptive type named the “Discovery” advert.
 These campaigns work by creating a newsletter or how-to guide for your product.
-These can be good at drawing in the curious customer looking for something new.
-They take a lot of formulation and might not be great for small businesses that do not have time to build a showcase.
+These can draw in the curious customer looking for something new.
+They take a lot of formulations and might not be great for small businesses that do not have time to build a showcase.
 Each of these types of campaigns works for different companies with different goals.
 It would be beneficial to try them out as your business grows.